DevExpress/devextreme-documentation/api-reference/10 UI Components/Widget/3 Methods/repaint().md

 ---
 ---
 ##### shortDescription
-Repaints the UI component without reloading data.
-Call it to update the UI component's markup.
+Renders the component anew without reloading data.
+Use the method to update the component's markup and appearance on the fly.

 ---
-The method repaints Toolbar and re-initializes all its items.
+The method re-initializes the component with new settings.
+The process resets both the state and history of undo/redo buttons.

 #include btn-open-github with {
     href: "https://github.com/DevExpress-Examples/devextreme-components-with-resize-observer"